NimzyMaina/dagger/README.md

 # Dependency Injection (DI) with Dagger 2

-This is an example of how to use dagger to provide dependencies in Android.
-In this example, **Retrofit 2** is used to get list of my Repos from the my **Github** account using their API.
+This is an example of how to use dagger to provide dependencies in Android. **Retrofit 2** is used to get list of my Repos from my **Github** account using their API.
 The repos are then displayed in a ListView.

 ## Installation